Itinerary Highlights

 On arrival off your international flight into Kotoka International Airport, you'll be welcomed and transferred to your hotel for an overnight stay.

 Today's focus will be the Shai Hills Reserve and Kakum National Park.
 After breakfast, your private, experienced, professional, wildlife expert guide and your private driver will meet you at your hotel.
 Set off in your private, air-conditioned four-wheel-drive vehicle for the open grassland savannah of Shai Hills Reserve, where birdlife is prolific.
 Sightings may include the likes of yellow-fronted tinkerbird; snowy-crowned robin-chat; African pygmy kingfisher; Vieillot's and double-toothed barbets; white-crowned cliff chat; red-shouldered cuckoo-shrike; violet turaco; Senegal parrot; Senegal batis; blue-bellied roller; swallow-tailed bee-eater; oriole warbler; black-capped and brown babblers; copper and splendid sunbirds; African thrush; red-necked and lizard buzzards; and the iconic little stone partridge.
-Butterflies we hope to see include mocker swallowtail; narrow-banded green swallowtail; white lady; scarlet tip; common dotted boarder and African joker.
-Mammals we should see include Egyptian tomb bat, which has been recorded in the cave network.
-Time will be spent seeking bats, rodents and other resident mammals such as olive baboon, red-fronted duiker, kob and bushbuck.
+Butterflies you would hope to see include mocker swallowtail; narrow-banded green swallowtail; white lady; scarlet tip; common dotted boarder and African joker.
+Mammals: you should see include Egyptian tomb bat, which has been recorded in the cave network - there is a colony in a cave.
+Other resident mammals such as olive baboon, western kob are easily seen.
 Shai Hills has an interesting local history.
-You can see the many traditional shrines near the bat caves and learn the history of the Shai people, who moved here to escape the slave raiders during the colonial period.
+You can see the traditional shrines near the bat caves and learn the history of the Shai people, who moved here to escape the slave raiders during the colonial period.
 After a wonderful morning in Shai Hills, continue to Kakum National Park, stopping for a late lunch along the way.
-Your accommodation, the Rainforest Lodge, is fairly close to Kakum and arrival should be in the early evening.
+Your accommodation, the Rainforest Lodge, is fairly close to Kakum and arrival should be by the early evening.

 Enjoy seeking birds, rare mammals and butterflies in Kakum National Park during morning and evening visits to the canopy walkway and trails.
 After an early breakfast, set off for the canopy walkway at Kakum National Park, which is an approximate 15-minute drive from your lodge.
 The aim will be to reach Kakum at first light, so as to benefit from the busiest bird activity period while 40 meters above the forest floor on the canopy walkway, in which seven platforms are large enough to support telescopes.
 The 360 km² Kakum National Park protects secondary and some primary Upper Guinea semi deciduous tropical rainforest.
 Chief target species during your time on the canopy walkway include violet-backed hyliota; Sharpe's apalis; massive brown-cheeked hornbills as well as copper-tailed glossy starling; Bioko batis; the lovely blue cuckoo-shrike; little green woodpecker and the weird white-crested hornbill.
-Other birds often seen here include blue-throated brown, green, collared, Johanna’s and the beautiful buff-throated sunbirds; both red-headed and crested malimbes; rosy bee-eater; white-breasted and grey-crowned nigritas; red-fronted and African grey Parrots; western, black-headed and black winged orioles; rare Preuss's and yellow-mantled weavers; green hylia; yellow-billed turaco; emerald cuckoo; blue-throated roller; hairy-breasted and naked-faced barbets; Cassin's honeybird and African pied hornbill.
+Other birds often seen here include blue-throated brown, green, collared, Johanna’s and the beautiful buff-throated sunbirds; both red-headed and crested malimbes; rosy bee-eater; white-breasted and grey-crowned nigritas; red-fronted parrots; western, black-headed and black winged orioles; rare Preuss's and yellow-mantled weavers; green hylia; yellow-billed turaco; emerald cuckoo; blue-throated roller; hairy-breasted and naked-faced barbets; Cassin's honeybird and African pied hornbill.
 Kakum is an excellent forest area for butterflies, and you may see the likes of Kakum fairy hairstreak; western kakumia and Kakum diopetes, which were named after the park.
 Nine swallowtail species are expected to be seen here, and Kakum is home to a wide range of pashas, including giant charaxes and the enigmatic black-bordered charaxes.
 Another specialty in Kakum is Augerger’s glider - a rare endemic, known only from Kakum and two or three sites in Ivory Coast.
 The magnificent giant African skipper is fairly common in the forest.
-Your guide will be keeping their eyes peeled for the incredible and highly sought-after long-tailed pangolin, as Ghana offers the best opportunities to see this wonderful mammal.
+Your guide will be keeping their eyes peeled for the incredible and highly sought-after long-tailed or black-bellied pangolin, as Ghana offers the best opportunities to see this wonderful and gravely endangered mammal.
 Among the resident squirrels, you may spot African giant forest; Gambian, red-legged, green, fire-footed rope and slender-tailed squirrels in addition to other species.
 After a wonderful morning, return to your lodge to freshen up and enjoy lunch.
 During the heat of mid-afternoon, you'll have the option of birding around your lodges, grounds, resting in your air-conditioned rooms, relaxing around the swimming pool and bar or even going on a cultural excursion to Cape Coast Castle.
-Re-visit the canopy walk in the later afternoon/evening, when your main targets will be the endangered olive colobus, Lowe's mona monkey, Geoffrey’s pied colobus and lesser spot-nosed monkeys.
-Your guide will try again for a pangolin sighting, as well as the remarkable Lord Derby’s and Pel's anomalures, which are large, nocturnal 'scaly tailed' squirrels.
+Re-visit the canopy walk in the later afternoon/evening, when your main targets will include Lowe's mona and lesser spot-nosed monkeys.
+Your guide will try again for a pangolin sighting, as well as the remarkable Pel's anomalure, a large, nocturnal flying squirrel.
 Bats are present in good numbers.
 Please do be aware though, that in West African rainforests, mammal-watching is unpredictable - species tend to be present in low densities, and in difficult terrain.
 Furthermore, mammals are mostly skittish due to illegal hunting for the bushmeat trade.

 Today is allocated to more wildlife viewing at Antikwaa and Kakum National Park.
 After an early star, visit the Antikwaa section of Kakum National Park, hoping to add some amazing birds to your growing list – possible gems include rosy and black bee-eaters; piping hornbill; white-spotted flufftail; Cassin’s spinetail; Vieillot’s black and black-necked weavers; Kemp's and grey longbills; western nicator; western bluebill; olive-bellied; superb and Johanna’s sunbirds; and some more difficult species, like yellow-billed barbet; Ayre’s hawk-eagle and Ahanta francolin.
 Commonly seen butterflies include mocker swallowtail and the citrus swallowtail as well as common forester.
 Giant African skipper is common here, and you might see western blue policeman, which has a very narrow range along the Western Coast, from Ghana to Liberia.
-Mammal watching: High on your guides' list of priorities is sightings of black-bellied pangolin, Bossman's potto, Demidoff's galago and common cusimanse (a long-snouted forest mongoose), as well as western tree hyrax, giant pouched rat and both species of anomalure.
-Lucky visitors can also spot the tiny royal antelope and, more often, Maxwell's duiker.
+Mammal watching: High on your guides' list of priorities is sightings of black-bellied pangolin, nocturnal primates such as Bossman's potto and Demidoff's galago and the very vocal but seldom seen western tree hyrax.
+You might see Pel's anomalure after dark, too.

 Enjoy exploration of remote Ankasa for the next two days.
 This incredible forest merits a three-night stay.
 Your guide will be up before first light, listening for the unmistakeable calls of the Nkulengu rail.
 If he locates this species, he will alert the group before breakfast.
 Staying so close to a birding location is always a bonus as time is not wasted travelling.
 After breakfast, set off venturing deeper into this lush forest, with targets being Upper Guinea endemics like rufous-winged illadopsis and green-tailed bristlebill; Ansorge’s, icterine, yellow-bearded, red-tailed and western-bearded greenbuls; forest robin; white-tailed ant-thrush; white-tailed alethe; the lovely blue-headed wood dove; western bronze-naped pigeon, yellow-billed and great blue turacos; black-capped apalis and more.
 As the mornings progress, butterflies become more active and offer excellent photographic opportunities.
 Your guide knows where the speciality species are found inside Ankasa.
 Four-by-four Land Rover vehicles are provided to enable negotiating the most challenging forest roads to reach target sites.
-Other targets on these days will include Hartlaub’s duck as well as shining blue, white-bellied, blue-breasted and dwarf kingfishers.
+Other targets on these days will include shining blue, white-bellied, blue-breasted and dwarf kingfishers.
 Forest raptors present include long-tailed hawk and Congo serpent eagle.
-There are hornbills aplenty, such as black-and-yellow casqued, black dwarf and piping hornbills.
-Some rare speciality species recorded from Ankasa include the ultra-elusive white-breasted guineafowl; white-crested tiger heron; African pitta; grey-throated rail; dusky long-tailed cuckoo; the stunning blue-moustached bee-eater and red-chested owlet.
-As for mammals, although difficult to see - bongo have been noted, and your guide will help you to stake out waterholes in the evenings, which also might give you a chance to see red river hog.
-Keep an eye (and ear) out for the remarkable hammer-headed bat, and also Pel's and Lord Derby’s anomalures, which your guides will work hard to notch up.
-The rare dwarf crocodile is a regular at the waterholes.
+There are hornbills aplenty, such as red-billed dwarf and piping hornbills.
+Some rare speciality species recorded from Ankasa include the ultra elusive grey-throated rail; dusky long-tailed cuckoo; the stunning blue-moustached bee-eater and red-chested owlet.
+On the mammal front, keep an eye out for the remarkable hammer-headed bat, and also Pel's anomalure, which your guides will work hard to notch up.
+The rare dwarf crocodile (they really are diminutive!) is a regular at the 'waterholes' as two large forest ponds are referred to.
 Over 650 butterfly species have been recorded in Ankasa, and time is usually dedicated to enjoying these.
 There will be an option for mothing in the evenings, as Ankasa has some extraordinary moths.

-Today, enjoy more birding, butterfly-watching and seeking rare mammals in Ankasa Reserve and Brenu Akyinim.
-During your final morning at this wonderful location, walk along new forest trails in different parts of the rainforest, enjoying the exceptional biodiversity.
+Today, enjoy more birding, butterfly-watching and birding in Ankasa Reserve and nearby Brenu Akyinim, which is in a drier area.
+During your final morning at this wonderful location, walk along new forest trails in different parts of the rainforest, enjoying the biodiversity.
 Afterwards, head back for lunch and to freshen up before your departure back towards Kakum National Park.
 During the journey, you'll be targeting several species such as Reichenbach’s and brown sunbirds, white-browed forest flycatcher and orange weaver.
-A visit to Brenu Akyinim and the coastal savannah plains can deliver some new species such as marsh tchagra, compact weaver, double-spurred francolin, oriole warbler - and if you're lucky - yellow-winged pytillia and Wilson's indigobird.
+A visit to Brenu Akyinim and the coastal savannah plains can deliver some new species such as marsh tchagra, compact weaver, double-spurred francolin, the remarkable oriole warbler - and if you're lucky - yellow-winged pytillia and bar-breasted firefinch.
 Possible mammal sightings today include slender mongoose and ground striped squirrel.
-Continue back towards Jukwa and return to Rainforest Lodge to overnight, with all meals included.
+Continue back to Jukwa and return to Rainforest Lodge to overnight, with all meals included.

-Enjoy bird, butterfly and mammal watching at Abrafo Forest before seeing the mythical picathartes at their nesting site.
-This is a wonderful day, during which attention will mostly be focused on the afternoon visit to the yellow-headed picathartes nesting site, often regarded as a lifetime Africa birding highlight.
-But before that, you still have a morning's activity to savour.
-Check out of your hotel after an early breakfast and set off for Abrafo Forest, where you can catch up on species previously missed.
-After an excellent morning, set off northwards, stopping for lunch before arriving at a remote village close to a small Upper Guinea rainforest in the Ashanti Region.
-On arrival, check into your accommodation, which was built by our exemplary Ghanaian agents and donated to the communities surrounding the Picathartes Forest, along with a restaurant and school which now offers access to education for over 300 children.
+Travel to Bonkro, to stay overnight at the Picathartes Guest House.
+First, check out of your hotel after an early breakfast and set off for Abrafo Forest, where you can catch up on species previously missed.
+After an excellent morning birding session, set off northwards, stopping for lunch before arriving at a remote village close to a small Upper Guinea rainforest in the Ashanti Region.
+On arrival, check into Picathartes Guest House, which was built by our exemplary Ghanaian agents and donated to the communities surrounding the Picathartes Forest, along with a restaurant and school which now offers access to education for over 300 children.
 All proceeds generated by the accommodation, restaurant and forest entrance fees go to the community fund, thus demonstrating to resident people the immediate benefit of conserving their environment on a sustainable basis.
 The success of this project means this rainforest can continue to exist.
 As the only local tour company committed to conservation projects in Ghana, our agents have taken on a huge responsibility to ensure the programme's success and to preserve it for future generations.
 Your trip therefore contributes directly to the preservation of this forest and all the wonderful wildlife that's protected there.
 The project has created employment for residents, and also entails sponsoring 24 Community Forest Committee members from the surrounding villages to patrol the area and prevent illegal hunting and logging activities.
 The long-term goal is to upgrade the site's status from one which is currently classified as being accessible for timber concessions, upgraded to a site that's protected as a sustainable eco-tourism project.
-Back to the picathartes: there are 12 active nesting sites in this forest.
-You'll visit one of the largest colonies that has approximately 30 nests, 16 of which are active.
-Set off on the approximate 45-minute walk through the beautiful rainforest, which can be done at your own pace.
-As you approach the nesting site, you'll need to be incredibly still as you take your seat on the bamboo bench, purposely made for your comfort.
+In the later afternoon, you'll head into the Nyamebe Bepo Forest to see the mythical picathartes at their nesting site.
+We did this excursion in late October 2024 and when watching these incredible birds, its easy to understand why the experience is often rated as a lifetime Africa birding highlight.
+Today there are 12 active nest sites in this forest.
+Set off on the approximate 30-45 -minute walk through the beautiful tropical forest, which can be done at your own pace.
+As you approach the nesting site, you'll need to be really quiet as you take your seat on the bamboo bench.
 The overhanging rock face and small cave with mud nests sets the atmosphere as you wait for the birds to return from foraging for snails, frogs and insects during the day.
-It'll be hard to contain your excitement as these legendary and prehistoric-looking birds hop and jump on the rocks while preening themselves just metres from your eyes (no telescope needed).
-Once you've enjoyed good views, you leave the site and walk back through the forest to your accommodation for a well-deserved cold drink.
+It'll be hard to contain your excitement as these legendary and prehistoric-looking birds lope and jump on the rocks while preening themselves just metres from your eyes (no telescope needed!).
+Once you've enjoyed good views, you quietly leave the site and walk back through the forest to your accommodation for a well-deserved cold drink.
 Your hosts will have prepared a wonderful celebratory meal, and you enjoy the evening, reflecting on one of the most remarkable birding experiences to be had on the continent.
 Staying in this remote local community is a definite highlight of our time together, meeting the residents and relaxing in this convivial setting.

 Your last full day in Ghana will be taken up with more observations of the wonderful birds and butterflies, as you visit Kwabena Sam Forest before returning to Accra.
 Your guide will determine which of the trails is best to take, based on the trip's sightings and what's still needed.
 In this productive area, speciality species you might see include white-crested and black-dwarf hornbills; grey-headed and red-tailed bristlebills; fire-bellied woodpeckers; yellow-throated and thick-billed cuckoos; forest woodhoopoe; blue cuckoo-shrike; Sharpe’s apalis; black-and-white shrike-flycatcher; and more.
 It's in this site that the mythical western-wattled cuckoo-shrike has been seen on occasion.
 Mammal-watching fans also visit here hoping to see long-tailed and tree pangolins, which are extremely rare and gravely endangered, but which visitors have a chance to observe in Ghana.
 Some of the butterfly species which might be encountered today include Ashanti forester; brilliant nymph; Grose-Smith's nymph; Atossa nymph; Sophus forester; Laetitia's forester; Gambia nymph; western blue-banded forester; western emperor swallowtail; dainty spirit; Paul's pentila; Peter's pearly; narrow-margined yellow; little epitola; royal sapphire; large fairy hairstreak; shining red charaxes; lesser blue-spotted charaxes; giant charaxes; and white-barred charaxes among many other species.
 After lunch, depart back to Accra, where you'll be taken to a restaurant for dinner.
 Then you'll be transferred to the airport for your departure after an amazing trip!
 (We recommend the BA flight, which leaves at 11:30pm and on which this itinerary is based and costed).